openbermuda/80days/posts/new-bermuda-government-web-site.rst

 Will the government consider free and open source solutions?
 ------------------------------------------------------------

-Many jurisdictions now mandate that solutions be build with free and open software.
+Many jurisdictions now mandate that solutions be built with free and open software.

 Others insist that free and open source solutions are given fair